Skip to main content

 Description of Best Practices

-Use well-established networks to generate ideas for improvements, give women and men with diverse social identities a voice in the change management process, and ask members to act as ambassadors for planned interventions (e.g., reaching out to employees in remote locations and onboarding them)
+Use well-established networks to generate ideas for improvements, give women and men a voice in the change management process, and ask members to act as ambassadors for planned interventions (e.g., reaching out to employees in remote locations and onboarding them)

 In order to make these networks effective it is important to: